 Be sure to keep stirring it, especially as it thickens.
 You don’t want it to scorch on the bottom of the pan.

 Originally I made the paste from just the flour and milk and added the sugar with the butter in the mixer.
-After a really long mixing period, it dissolves and isn't grainy.
-Lately I've taken to adding the sugar to the milk and flour to make sure it is dissolved.
+After a really long mixing period, it dissolves and isn’t grainy.

-If the frosting seems a bit loose when you are done, there is a chance your butter was over softened or your paste wasn't all the way cooled.
-Try placing the bowl of frosting int the refrigerator for 15 or 20 minutes and whipping it again.
+If the frosting seems a bit loose when you are done, there is a chance your butter was over softened or your paste wasn’t all the way cooled.
+Try placing the bowl of frosting in the refrigerator for 15 or 20 minutes and whipping it again.

-If it is still loose, the paste probably wasn't thick enough.
+If it is still loose, the paste probably wasn’t thick enough.
 A bit of powdered sugar or heat treated flour can help tighten it up this time.
-Just cook your paste a little longer next time!

 If you are a frosting fanatic like me, check out my Frosting 101.
 It goes through the different types of frosting and links to all sorts of delicious recipes!

-- 5 T flour
+- 5 Tablespoons all purpose flour

 - 1 cup milk

-- 1 cup sugar
+- 1 cup granulated sugar

-- 1 cup butter, softened (must be real butter)
+- 1 cup butter softened (must be real butter)

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - Spread on cakes, cupcakes, cookies or whatever scrumptious treat you are making!